gataca-io/gataca-QR/src/components/gataca-ssibuttonws/readme.md

-# Gataca-QRWS
+# Gataca-SSIButtonWS

-This component built using stencyl allows an easy integration to display a gataca QR to be read by the wallet.
+This component built using stencyl allows an easy integration to display a "Quick SSI Access Button", with a similar to the current existing sign-in buttons for OAuth2 providers like Google, Twitter or Facebook.
+The display is identical to the simple [Gataca-SSI Button](../gataca-ssibutton/readme.md), but with a component using websockets underneath.

-It does the same but using WebSockets instead of polling
+This component wraps the logic to display and hide a Gataca-QR component under a button.
+To configure and integrate it, you need to follow the same process as the base [Gataca-QRWS Component](../gataca-qrws/readme.md).
+It is the suitable option if you wish to display an SSI Button but allowing the use of WebSockets instead of polling.

 This component can be used with the prerequisite of having an application which can be integrated with GATACA Components: Connect and Certify.
 In this case, your application must offer a WebSocket communication.